mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 } yield xa
 ```

-In most of the article examples, we will directly use the `Transactor` coming from the JDBC driver manager.
+We will directly use the `Transactor` coming from the JDBC driver manager in most article examples.
 Instead, we will focus on using the `Resource` type to manage the connection pool in the last part.

 ## 3. Querying the Database

 Now that we learned how to connect to a database, we can start querying it.
-The most straightforward query we can do is to retrieve all actors names in the database, since the query doesn't request any input parameter, and extract only a column:
+The most straightforward query we can do is to retrieve all actors names in the database, since the query doesn't request any input parameter, and extract only one column:

 ```scala
 def findAllActorsNamesProgram: IO[List[String]] = {